Kajja/multigame/README.md

 A multigame server can handle many games instances, of different or the same type, simultaneously.
 The WebSocket protocol is used to communicate between server and clients.

+Games must be built using the platform to be able to be hosted on a multigame server.

 Install
 -------
 ```js